-How to find government subcontracting work (prime contractor guide)
+How to find government subcontracting work: 7 practical sources

 If you’ve read the guide to becoming a government subcontractor, you know why subcontracting works as an entry point.
 This article is the tactical playbook — where to look, what tools to use, and how to approach primes so they actually respond.